paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.12.0 Implemented the geometric node layout, which infers node positions from given edge lengths.
+- 4.11.8 Plotting of graphs with a single node is now actually supported.
+Thanks @Alexander-Wilms.
 - 4.11.7 Removed instances of (deprecated) np.float / np.int types (issue #58).
 - 4.11.6 Added documentation on hyperlinks (issue #56)
 - 4.11.5 Resolved a SyntaxWarning